Shipping Container Frequently Asked Questions

 Generally speaking, if you plan to use a storage container for more than 3 years, you might want to buy.
 The break-even number for buying versus renting will depend on the purchase price of the portable storage container (plus delivery, tax, and any permitting fees) versus the monthly rental fee.

+Shipping container shortages have increased prices significantly.
+Renting is a cost-effective way of gaining access to a steel portable storage container without spending thousands of dollars up front.
 If your storage needs are temporary and your cash flow is limited, renting is probably your best option.
 Please call a member of our sales team at 973-957-7600 to help guide you with this decision.

 What do used containers look like?